Jeswinshalom/Automatic-Motion-Activated-Security-using-PIR-Sensor/README.md

 # Automatic-Motion-Activated-Security-using-PIR-Sensor

+Name: Jeswin Shalom S
+Reg.no: 212223060106
+Slot: 4X4-5

 ## AIM:
 To detect motion using a PIR sensor connected to an Arduino and trigger an LED (using the built-in LED) when motion is sensed.

 ## Hardware / Software Tools required:
 1. Arduino Uno R3 – 1 No